yjyao/practical-python/Notes/02_Working_with_data/05_Collections.md

 >>>
 ```

-Finally, let’s combine all of the holdings doing one simple operation:
+Finally, let's combine all of the holdings doing one simple operation:

 ```python
 >>> holdings